cimed-dsp/template_medical-records/README.md

 ### Step 3.
 Expand the disk attached to your Cloud9 environment.

 The command below will reserve 40 GB of storage, which will be enough for the template project and perhaps enough for your independent project, too.
 If you later find you need more storage, you can run this command again, replacing 40 with the total number of gigabytes you need.
+Note the `. ` at the beginning of the line is required!

-    sh setup/resize-disk.sh 40
+    . setup/resize-disk.sh 40

 ### Step 4.
 Install the code dependencies using Anaconda.

-Run the following:
+Run the following (again, the `. ` at the beginning of the first line is required):

-    sh setup/install-conda.sh
+    . setup/install-conda.sh
     conda env create -f setup/dsp-emr-environment.yml
     conda activate dsp_emr